samanthamoss87/thai_massage/README.md

 - Time Slots: Start: 09:00 AM | End: 10:00 PM
 - Supports appointments on Hour, 30 mins, 15 mins
 - Drag and Drop for easy rescheduling
-- Color-coded based on therapist, type of massage, or status
+- Colour-coded Gant-chart dashboard with each therapist displayed in a different colour and or column, type of massage, or status
 - Appointment Slots:
     - Click on a time slot to open the New Appointment Window
-    - Neutral color slots can be used as labels/comments
+    - Neutral colour slots can be used as labels/comments

 ### New Appointment Window (Modal/Popup)